Here’s what to know as a summer of wildfires prompts air-quality alerts across the West

 Jennifer Richmond-Bryant, an associate professor at North Carolina State University’s department of forestry and environmental resources, said it “seems like it’s becoming more common” to see widespread air quality issues.

-“Right now you have several large fires in the West so it would make sense that you would have air-quality alerts in so many places,” she said.
+“Right now you have several large fires in the West so it would make sense that you would have air quality alerts in so many places,” she said.

-In addition to the National Weather Service map that relays areas with current air quality alerts and advisories, the Environmental Protection Agency and U.S. Forest Service launched the AirNow Fire and Smoke Map to keep track of air quality and provide information about conditions by location.
-The EPA said the map pulls in information from monitors such as those stationed near fires and other sensors that measure fine particle pollution, the major harmful pollutant in smoke.
+In addition to the Weather Service map that relays areas with current air quality alerts and advisories, the Environmental Protection Agency and U.S. Forest Service launched the AirNow Fire and Smoke Map to keep track of air quality and provide information about conditions by location.
+The EPA said the map pulls information from monitors such as those stationed near fires and other sensors that measure fine particle pollution, since particles are the major harmful pollutant in smoke.

+The EPA’s AirNow site explains how to interpret the color-coded air quality index, or AQI.
+The green level, with the lowest AQI of 50 and under, means the air pollution “poses little or no risk,” while the maroon level with an AQI of 301 or higher denotes a “health warning of emergency conditions: Everyone is more likely to be affected.”
 Local agency websites also provide resources for tracking air quality.
 In Oregon, for example, a smoke information blog shows active fires and the state’s current air quality.
-The EPA’s AirNow site explains how to interpret the color-coded air quality index, or AQI.
-The green level, with AQI 50 and under, means the air pollution “poses little to no risk,” while the maroon level with AQI of 301 or higher denotes a “health warning of emergency conditions: Everyone is more likely to be affected.”

-This week, the Washoe County air quality management division tweeted updates about the troubling trends as plumes from the Dixie Fire, the second-largest fire in California history, and the massive Caldor Fire, the fast-growing blaze creeping toward Lake Tahoe, drifted into the area.
+This week, the Washoe County air quality management division tweeted updates about the troubling trends as plumes from the Dixie Fire, the second-largest wildfire in California history, and the massive Caldor Fire, the fast-growing blaze creeping toward Lake Tahoe, drifted into the area.

-A photo shared by the county Tuesday put the troubling conditions in stark relief: A dense haze covered the view of the town and far-off mountains that are usually visible.
+A photo the county shared Tuesday put the troubling conditions in stark relief: A dense haze covered the view of the town and far-off mountains that are usually visible.

 In addition to warnings from national and local resources and officials, Richmond-Bryant said air quality information is also readily available on weather apps.
 She described pulling up the weather app on her phone to see the air quality level right below the temperature forecast and an indicator explaining the current AQI level.

-There’s also another way to tell whether the air quality spells trouble: “If it smells smoky, that’s bad news,” said Anthony Wexler, director of the Air Quality Research Center at UC Davis.
+There’s also another way to tell whether the air quality spells trouble: “If it smells smoky, that’s bad news,” said Anthony Wexler, director of the Air Quality Research Center at the University of California at Davis.
 “If you can look at the sun and it doesn’t hurt your eyes, that’s also a really bad sign, because that smoke is blocking the sun.”

 While experts say anyone can be negatively affected by wildfire smoke, Wexler said for people of normal health, “you don’t want to be going out of your way to breathe this stuff, but you don’t need to go out of your way to avoid it either.”